mzkrasner/eas-docs-site/docs/tutorials/ceramic-storage.md

 - To move from Ceramic Testnet to Mainnet, visit [Access Ceramic Mainnet](https://composedb.js.org/docs/0.5.x/guides/composedb-server/access-mainnet).
 - To see how to authorize users using the `did:pkh` method and allow them to create their own documents on ComposeDB, visit this [Social App ComposeDB Starter](https://github.com/ceramicstudio/EthDenver2023Demo).
 - To allow users to encrypt and decrypt data on ComposeDB, visit this [Blog Article](https://blog.ceramic.network/tutorial-encrypted-data-on-composedb/).

+### Looking for Support from the Ceramic Team?

+Developers are encouraged to join the Ceramic community, engage with members from the Ceramic team, and ask for help along their development journey!
+Here are a few ways to get in touch:

+- Join the [Forum](https://forum.ceramic.network/) to ask questions and receive support
+- Join the [Discord](https://discord.com/invite/ceramic) to chat directly with both community members and the Ceramic team
+- Follow the Ceramic Network on [Twitter](https://twitter.com/ceramicnetwork) for updates
+- Browse technical tutorials and feature release announcements on the Ceramic [blog](https://blog.ceramic.network/)
+- Check out the [YouTube Channel](https://www.youtube.com/channel/UCgCLq5dx7sX-yUrrEbtYqVw) for presentations and videos